-To achieve the above learning objectives, students will be asked to complete an assignment involving the Arthur Page Oral History Collection.
+To achieve the above learning objectives, students will complete an assignment involving the Arthur Page Oral History Collection.
 Activities will include the following:

-- Students will be asked to watch selected video clips in the Arthur Page Oral History Collection on the topics of "PR and Technology" and "Ethical Decisionmaking/ Behavior" and draw out themes from the interviews regarding ethical decisionmaking and the use of online communication and social media. - 2.
-Students will then respond to a series of essay questions tying themes from the interview responses back to best practices in ethical communication and critically examining considerations for ethical decisionmaking and behavior through the use of new media. - 3.
-Students will complete a journal entry and be asked to prepare one discussion question for the class regarding the interviews.
+- Watch selected video clips in the Arthur Page Oral History Collection on the topics of "PR and Technology" and "Ethical Decisionmaking/ Behavior" and draw out themes from the interviews regarding ethical decisionmaking and the use of online communication and social media. - 2.
+Respond to a series of essay questions tying themes from the interview responses back to best practices in ethical communication and critically examining considerations for ethical decisionmaking and behavior through the use of new media. - 3.
+Complete a journal entry and prepare one discussion question for the class regarding the interviews.